The MaxBloom Grow Light | Kingbo LED Grow Light | 10 Gal Planting “totes”

 I must add a disclaimer that our plants were experiencing other stresses (below) at this time, so I’m sure all the problems we had with this grow can’t be attributed to the light, alone.
 The context for our unusual grow is below.

-We had a couple seeds we’d pulled from random flower over the past six years (including some brick weed we got in Texas for the purpose of making budder), floating around in a ziploc bag we’d moved cross-country three times.
+We had a couple seeds we’d pulled from random flower over the past six years (including some brick weed we got in Texas for the purpose of making budder), floating around in a ziploc bag we moved cross-country no fewer than three times.
 We decided to plant all of them, just to see if there were any viable seeds left.
 We ended up getting about 15 sprouts from the 50 or so seeds, and from those, four formed healthy enough plants to make it to adulthood and first flowering.
 At the same time, we started about fifteen clones of our Groot, to do a little SOG (sea of green, flowering when young) experiment, and to give away to our friends.

 Shortly after our very healthy little seedlings and clones started branching out, and about two days before we were set to flower, with several of the clones already starting to flower of their own volition, we received notice that the city would be coming with our landlord to inspect the premises.
 Ugh…so, yeah…it’s technically legal, but it’s also really stupid and pretty poor form to advertise growing weed in a rental (hint: they can kick you out), so we scrambled to hide all but a couple really lush landscape-centric plants I was growing on the balcony with my vegetable garden, also Groot clones, that blended in pretty well with the surrounding jungle.
 After that, the landlord and city couldn’t manage to get their shit together, and came back four times more over a space of ten weeks, effectively screwing our flowering schedule.
 It was interesting to see what the plants did with constant movement and inconsistent lighting schedule.
 We watched them bloom and stall multiple times.
 As of right now, one day before harvesting one of the four non-Groot plants, all four of these plants have flower on the branches that run the gamut from brand new, white trichome to rusty threads and steadily darkening bud.
-We’re erring on the side of done, in hopes that these sativa or sativa hybrid mystery plants won’t be racy.
+We’re erring on the side of done, in hopes that these sativa or sativa hybrid mystery plants won’t produce racy smoke.

-Additionally, another unforeseen influence on the health of our indoor plants was the savage heatwave that marked the beginning of this summer; on top of having trouble keeping the temp down in the growing room as it was, our electric was out for almost two full days, which caused temps in our upstairs apartment to soar over 125°F. The outdoor plants never had to deal with more than 117°F (recorded outdoor temp at the time of power loss), and also benefited from being in a shaded area that receives indirect light and breeze through most of the day.
+Another unforeseen influence on the health of our indoor plants was the absolutely savage heatwave that marked the beginning of this summer; on top of having trouble keeping the temp down in the growing room as it was, our electric was out for almost two full days, which caused temps in our upstairs apartment to soar over 125°F. The outdoor plants never had to deal with more than 117°F (recorded outdoor temp at the time of power loss), and also benefited from being in a shaded area that receives indirect light and breeze through most of the day.
 After this, the indoor plants appeared to be thoroughly defeated, and frankly, done with the whole damned situation.
 They are can’t-evening-with-this-shit in the closet even as I compose this post.
 Soon, babies.
 Soon.

 Indoor Plants that have “foxtail-ed”